abdow47/Brain-tumour-Classification/README.md

 ## Model Deployment

-For deployment, I created a web application using Flask that allows users to upload brain MRI images and receive instant classification results:
+For deployment, I created a web application using Gradio that allows users to upload brain MRI images and receive instant classification results:

 1. I saved the trained model and preprocessing transformers to files that could be loaded by the web application.